smiletrl/smiletrl.github.io/content/post/golang-local-large-heap-allocated-variable.md

 Cool! `&empList` has escaped to the heap as we have expected!

-## Extra verification of escaping result
+## Verification of escaping result

-If you are curious about the escape result, here's a bench test approach to verify the result.
+Unlike `moved to heap: xx`,  `xx escapes to heap` doesn't mean this variable is really being moved to heap.
+It only indicates this variable's scope is out of current caller.
+If you are curious about the escape result, here's a bench test approach to verify it.
 We are going to write a simple benchmark test to inspect the heap allocation.

 We will create a test file called `case_test.go` for above implicit variable example with  `empList` size being `65,560Byte = 40Byte * 1639`.